Storm Prepare

 Below are some useful and informative websites:

-1. National Oceanic and Atmospheric Administration (NOAA) http://www.noaa.com
+1. National Oceanic and Atmospheric Administration (NOAA) http://www.noaa.gov

 The NOAA is a Federal Agency within the United States Department of Commerce.
 Their mission is “To understand and predict changes in the Earth’s environment and conserve and manage coastal and marine resources to meet our nation’s economic, social and environmental needs”.
 This is a great website to visit throughout the year to obtain information pertaining to our national and global weather systems.
 It is scientifically informative and contains current data with a focus on our oceans and the atmosphere.
-Some of the information you can find on their STORM WATCH website http://www.noaa.com/stormwatch/ includes satellite imagery, Doppler radar, current watches and warnings, weather maps, short, medium, and long range forecasting, a climate prediction center, and probability forecasts.
-You can obtain your local weather report and forecast by going to another of NOAA’s websites
+Some of the information you can find on their STORM WATCH website

-2. Federal Emergency Management Association (FEMA) http://www.fema.com/
+2. Federal Emergency Management Association (FEMA) http://www.fema.gov

 Fema is a Federal Agency within the U.S. Department of Homeland Security.
 After a natural disaster, the President will often sign a major disaster declaration, which will then allow FEMA to offer a number of different services and special programs to residents in the designated disaster area.